The Two-Parameter Brane Sigma-Model and Extended Solutions of M-Theory: Brane solutions and the brane -model

 It was shown in \cite{Keurentjes:2004bv} that the signature of space-time defined by the choice of $\Omega$ is not invariant under the Weyl reflections of $E_{11}$.
 This may be understood as follows: the signature of space-time depends on the action of $\Omega$ on the generators of $\mathfrak{sl}(11,\mathbb{R})$ given by the gravity line (the red nodes numbered from one to ten in figure \ref{e11}), but under a Weyl reflection the generators associated with the gravity line may be mapped to another $\mathfrak{sl}(11,\mathbb{R})$ sub-algebra within $E_{11}$ and vice-versa, so that the gravity line is formed of a different set of $\mathfrak{sl}(11,\mathbb{R})$ generators before and after a Weyl reflection.
 Consequently the sub-algebra of the gravity line algebra which is invariant under $\Omega$ may change under a Weyl reflection.
 For example, commencing with a choice of $\Omega$ which leaves $\mathfrak{so}(1,10)$ fixed within the gravity line algebra\footnote{To give the space-time signature relevant to supergravity in eleven dimensions.} following an $E_{11}$ Weyl reflection the gravity line sub-algebra fixed by $\Omega$ may be one of $\mathfrak{so}(1,10)$, $\mathfrak{so}(2,9)$, $\mathfrak{so}(5,6)$, $\mathfrak{so}(6,5)$, $\mathfrak{so}(9,2)$ or $\mathfrak{so}(10,1)$ \cite{Keurentjes:2004bv}.
 This potential change of signature highlights the unnatural manner in which $E_{11}$ is associated with an eleven-dimensional space-time by an essentially arbitrary choice of $\mathfrak{sl}(11,\mathbb{R})$ sub-algebra.
-It would be more natural to consider $E_{11}$ as the symmetries of a theory on an infinite dimensional space-time with the background isometry group ${\cal K}(E_{11})$.
+It is more natural to consider $E_{11}$ as the symmetries of a theory on an infinite dimensional space-time whose coordinates parametrise the vector representation of $E_{11}$ and whose isometry group is ${\cal K}(E_{11})$.
+In this paper we will adopt this viewpoint and will aim to identify coordinates on $\frac{E_{11}}{{\cal K}(E_{11})}$ directly with coordinates in space-time.
 A Weyl reflection in such a setting would leave the isometry group unaltered and would map active fields in one sector to another, preserving solutions.
-With the restriction to an eleven dimensional space-time the effect of a Weyl reflection is to change the signature of space-time while preserving solutions between theories.
+With the restriction to an eleven dimensional space-time the effect of a Weyl reflection is to change the signature of space-time while preserving solutions derived in different sectors of the theory.